Mitchell Torok: Early life and education

-Torok was born in Houston, Texas, United States in October 1929, to Hungarian immigrants Niclos and Irene Torok, with an older brother named William (1922–2020).
-He was named after Mitchell after the doctor who delivered him.
+Mitchell Joseph Torok was born in Houston, Texas on October 28, 1929, to Hungarian immigrants.
+He was named Mitchell after the doctor who delivered him.
 He was playing guitar by the age of 12, but unlike most country singers of his era he did not grow up with country music at a young age.

-He attended Stephen F. Austin State University in Nacogdoches, Texas from 1948 to 1953, on a football and baseball scholarship.
+Torok attended Stephen F. Austin State University in Nacogdoches, Texas from 1948 to 1953, on a football and baseball scholarship.
 Torok majored in art and minored in world history, and played baseball in Garrison, Texas whilst studying.

 Early career and chart success

 Torok recorded his first session in Houston with a duet partner named Sally Lee.
 These masters later wound up on Imperial Records.
 During the next two years, he performed his own morning radio show on KSFA and KFRD, in Rosenberg and KTRE in Lufkin.
 The owner of KFRD heard him and suggested that he record some songs.
 He recorded "Nacogdoches County Line" with the FBC label for his first single.
 He also recorded "Piney Woods Boogie".

 One of Torok's idols, Hank Williams, died suddenly on January 1, 1953.
 Inspired by a need for some happy songs, he immediately penned a happy-go-lucky song titled "Mexican Joe," which he wrote in thirty minutes based on "Polly Wolly Doodle", initially intending the song for another one of his idols, Hank Snow.

-But, a new record producer and label owner from Hollywood, Fabor Robison, happened by Nacogdoches and found Torok and the song.
+But a new record producer and label owner from Hollywood, Fabor Robison, happened by Nacogdoches and found Torok and the song.
 Torok wanted one of Robison's supposed heavy West Coast artist to record his song.
 He reluctantly gave it to him and his Abbott record label, to be recorded by one of his own struggling artists, the then unknown Jim Reeves, in Shreveport.
 (Torok, feeling the chances of Reeves' record hitting were small or nonexistent, planned to use the Jim Reeves record as a "demo" to send to Hank Snow.)
 Reeves had been hired to be an announcer on KWKH and the Hayride Show, but not allowed to sing.
 Torok's song, "Mexican Joe", was recorded by Reeves and it became a number one hit, and spent seven weeks riding the top of the Billboard Country Music Charts.
 Torok was then signed to Abbott Records.

 A month later he wrote "Caribbean", which he recorded.
 The song became popular in both the Billboard Country and Jukebox charts, and remained at the top for four weeks.
 It stayed on the country chart for 24 weeks, also a top five hit on both the Best Sellers and Disc Jockey charts, as well as being a No. 13 hit in Australia.